|

 But it's the least effective because you will quickly run out of people to contact.
 My personal sequencing of lead-getting methodsI started with cold outreach.
 That's because I didn't have a big list of warm people to reach out to (not everyone can buy my service - I have a pretty specific niche).
 I landed several partners and clients this way.
 Then I started posting content.
 Content took a while to turn into leads.
 But what it did do quickly was get me some followers.
 Warm contacts.
 Then I turned to warm outreach.
 As I kept building my content engine, I had people to reach out to.
 So I'd give in public via content, then ask in private via DMs.
 This worked well and continues working well.
 Now, my content drives 40%+ of my total leads directly.
 But it took me a long time to get there.
 The good news: It keeps compounding.
 Grateful I got started with content as early as I did AND I would encourage you to do the same!
 Best, Matthew PS - if you missed the link at the top to join the VIP Waitlist for Inbound Sales Ninja, you can click here to join. |

-Every week, I spend hours studying the LinkedIn profile and content strategy of a successful creator / business owner.
-Then, I send you an in-depth email breaking it down so you can (1) copy the most effective tactics they are using and (2) implement the upgrades they're not using (so you can increase your lead flow).
+Every week, I spend hours studying what's working on LinkedIn.
+Then, I send you an in-depth email breaking it down so you can (1) copy the most effective tactics and (2) implement upgrades you're not using (so you can increase your lead flow).